The Mathematical Physics Research Group is formed of three subgroups.

 - Quantum metrology and engineering

 - Quantum probability, statistics and control

 - Relativistic quantum information and metrology

-The group hosts the Physics branch of the Penrose Institute to investigate high-precision quantum sensors of gravitational effects.
-The group also forms part of the Centre for the Mathematics and Theoretical Physics of Quantum Non-Equilibrium Systems (CQNE).
+The subgroup hosts the Physics branch of the Penrose Institute to investigate high-precision quantum sensors of gravitational effects.
+The subgroup also forms part of the Centre for the Mathematics and Theoretical Physics of Quantum Non-Equilibrium Systems (CQNE).